 Although grief is an intensely personal experience, most people find they do need some support from other people.
-You may draw support from your family, friends or others in your social circle, particularly those who supported you while the person was dying, but sometimes it helps to talk to people who aren't directly involved in your life.
+This may be from your family, friends or others in your social circle, particularly those who supported you while the person was dying.
+Sometimes it also helps to talk to people who aren’t directly involved in your life.

 “I wanted a place where I could really talk about how I felt and I didn’t have to worry about hurting someone or protecting them.” – Lee

 Sometimes you may feel that your family and friends don’t really understand your grief or aren’t interested in hearing about it any more, or you might feel that you can’t be entirely honest about your feelings with them.

 Meeting other people who have had similar experiences to you can be worthwhile.
 You may feel supported and relieved to know that others understand what you are going through and that you are not alone, alone, even if you don’t feel like opening up right away, feel shy or worry that you don’t have anything worthwhile to say.

 There are many ways for you and your family to connect with others for mutual support and to share information:

 - face-to-face support groups, which often meet in community centres or hospitals

 - online discussion forums where people can connect with each other at any time – you can find the Cancer Council Online Community at cancercouncil.com.au/OC

 - telephone support groups for bereavement, facilitated by trained health professionals.